 Can You Be Fired Without Notice?

 At-will employment is a term used to describe the relationship between an employee and an employer in which either party may terminate the employment contract for any reason and without warning, so long as the reason is not discriminatory in nature.

 It is also illegal for employers to fire workers for discriminatory reasons based on age, race, religion, national origin, sexual orientation, gender, pregnancy, or disability.
 In addition, employers are prohibited from discharging employees as retaliation for whistleblowing or reporting illegal or unethical employer activity.

 Typically, managers will be required to meet with staff and issue warnings when performance is not up to standards.
-Often a performance plan to address any problem areas will be formulated as part of this process and employees will be given a period of time to improve their performance.
+Often, managers will create a performance improvement plan to address any problems.
+In this case, employees are typically given a period of time to improve their performance.

 Information on the policy at your company may be available in the employee handbook, in your employment contract, or you may get the information from the Human Resources department.

 Severance Pay When You're Fired